FreePYQ logoFreePYQ

 Explanation:

-The question asks about a major tribute during the Armed Forces Veterans' Day celebration in January 2025 at Akhnoor, Jammu.
-The correct answer is B, as the event specifically honoured ex-servicemen families with Gallantry Medals.
+The answer depends on a major tribute during the Armed Forces Veterans' Day celebration in January 2025 at Akhnoor, Jammu.
+B, as the event specifically honoured ex-servicemen families with Gallantry Medals is the answer.
 Option A refers to a pension scheme update, which is a policy decision rather than a tribute event.
 Option C mentions flag hoisting and a museum, which are symbolic gestures but not directly tied to awarding medals.
 Option D discusses a memorial park inauguration, which is a commemorative infrastructure project.
-The core concept here is distinguishing between different forms of tribute and recognition events for veterans.
+Key point: distinguishing between different forms of tribute and recognition events for veterans.

 Question 92